More guides

-There are numerous special regulations for foreigners in Germany.
-The Residence Act not only regulates the entry and residence of foreigners, but also numerous conditions of residence.
+Numerous special regulations apply to foreigners in Germany.
+The Residence Act regulates not only the entry and residence of foreigners, but also numerous conditions of residence.
 This applies in particular to the following areas:

 -